 KIPP schools share a core set of operating principles known as the Five Pillars:

-KIPP schools have clearly defined and measurable high expectations for academic achievement and conduct that make no excuses based on the students' backgrounds.
+KIPP schools have clearly defined and measurable high expectations for academic achievement and conduct.
 Students, parents, teachers, and staff create and reinforce a culture of achievement and support through a range of formal and informal rewards and consequences for academic performance and behavior.

 Students, their parents, and the faculty of each KIPP school choose to participate in the program.
 No one is assigned or forced to attend a KIPP school.
 Everyone must make and uphold a commitment to the school and to each other to put in the time and effort required to achieve success.

 KIPP schools know that there are no shortcuts when it comes to success in academics and life.
 With an extended school day, week, and year, students have more time in the classroom to acquire the academic knowledge and skills that will prepare them for competitive high schools and colleges, as well as more opportunities to engage in diverse extracurricular experiences.

 The principals of KIPP schools are effective academic and organizational leaders who understand that great schools require great school leaders.
 They have control over their school budget and personnel.
 They are free to swiftly move dollars or make staffing changes, allowing them maximum effectiveness in helping students learn.

 KIPP schools relentlessly focus on high student performance on standardized tests and other objective measures.
 Students are expected to achieve a level of academic performance that will enable them to succeed at the nation's best high schools and colleges.

 KIPP is a partnership among parents, students, and teachers that puts learning first.
 All three parties sign a learning pledge called the "Commitment to Excellence," which ensures that each will do whatever it takes to help the student learn.